NbAiLab/nb-whisper/template.md

 </center>

-## Model Details
+## Main Model
 The NB-Whisper series offers models in five distinct sizes: Tiny, Base, Small, Medium, and Large, each designed to cater to different requirements.
-These models are balanced for common use cases.
+All models are trained for 250.000 steps starting from the OpenAI Whisper checkpoints.
+Please refer to their site for more information about the backbone models.
+The NB-Whisper models are suitable for most common use cases.

 | Model Size | Parameters | Model |
 |------------|------------|------------|